Presento: Public Speaking Preparation Platform Case Study

 Research insights

-Practically all students interviewed wishes that they can meet with public speaking experts anytime, anywhere.
+Students wished that they can meet with public speaking experts anytime, anywhere with a flexible schedule

 Next, we can make personas and analyze competitors to represent both the user and business based on research.